Your Directors present their Report together with the Audited Financial Statements forthe year ended 31 March 2019.

-The disclosure as per Section 197(12) of the Companies Act 2013 read with Rule 5 (2)and Rule 5 (3) of the Companies (Appointment and Remuneration of Managerial Personnel)Rules 2014 as amended forms part of this Report.
-However as per the provisions of Section 136 of the Companies Act 2013 thereport and financial statements are being sent to the Members and others entitled theretoafter excluding the disclosure on particulars ofemployees.
-This is available for inspection by the Members at the Registered Office ofyour Company during business hours on working days of the Company up to the date of theensuing Annual General Meeting.
-If any Member is interested in obtaining a copy thereof such Member may write an email to firstname.lastname@example.org
+However as per the provisions of Section 136 of the Companies Act 2013 thereport and financial statements are being sent to the Members and others entitled theretoafter excluding the disclosure on particulars of employees.
+The disclosure is availablefor inspection by the Members at the Registered Office of your Company during businesshours on all working days of the Company up to the date of the ensuing Annual GeneralMeeting.
+If any Member is interested in obtaining a copy thereof such Member may write anemail to email@example.com. c.
+Employee Stock Option Scheme (ESOS)

 The disclosure pursuant to the provisions of Securities and Exchange Board of India(Share Based Employee Benefits) Regulations 2014 and Section 62(1) (b) of the CompaniesAct 2013 read with Rule 12(9) of the Companies (Share Capital and Debentures) Rules 2014is given as Annexure D' to this Report.

 d.
 Disclosure on Sexual Harassment of Women at Workplace

 The Company has an Internal Complaints Committee for providing a redressal mechanismpertaining to sexual harassment of women employees at workplace.
-There was no case ofsexual harassment reported during the year under review.

 a.
 Corporate Governance

-A Report on Corporate Governance for the financial year ended 31 March 2017 along withthe Statutory Auditor's Certificate on compliance with the provisions of corporategovernance under SEBI (Listing Obligation and Disclosure Requirements ("LODR"))Regulations 2015 is forming part of the Annual Report.
+A Report on Corporate Governance for the financial year ended 31 March 2019 along withthe Statutory Auditor's Certificate on compliance with the provisions of corporategovernance under SEBI (Listing Obligation and Disclosure Requirements) Regulations 2015

 b.
 Business Responsibility Report

-Regulations 2015 read with SEBI Circular No. CIR/ CFD/CMD/10/2015 dated 4 November2015 the Business Responsibility Report' (BRR) of the Company for FY 2016-17 is forming part of the Annual Report.
+Regulations 2015 read with SEBI Circular No. CIR/ CFD/CMD/10/2015 dated 4 November2015 the Business Responsibility Report' (BRR) of the Company for FY 2018-19 isforming part of the Annual Report.

 c.
 Extract of Annual Return